willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 ## Step 4: Register and enable the workforce integration

-A workforce integration defines the encryption settings for communication between Shifts and the connector, the URL for callbacks from Shifts, and the types of entities that will be synced.
+A workforce integration defines the encryption settings for communication between Shifts and the connector, the URL for callbacks from Shifts, and the types of entities to sync.

 To register and enable the workforce integration, complete the following steps:

 - [Step 4a: Register the workforce integration](#step-4a-register-the-workforce-integration-in-your-tenant)
 - [Step 4b: Enable the workforce integration for your team schedules](#step-4b-enable-the-workforce-integration-for-your-team-schedules)

-### Step 4A: Register the workforce integration in your tenant
+### Step 4a: Register the workforce integration in your tenant

 You must be a Global Administrator to perform this step.